Portrait of Sir David Webster

 The Portrait of Sir David Webster is a 1971 portrait by the English artist David Hockney of the arts administrator David Webster.
 It was commissioned to mark Webster's retirement as the General Administrator of the Royal Opera House in London.
-The portrait hung for several decades in the opera house.
+The portrait hung for several decades in the opera house and is now displayed in the National Portrait Gallery on long-term loan.

 Description

 The painting depicts a side profile of Webster in Hockney's studio sitting on a Ludwig Mies van der Rohe 'MR' chair by a glass-topped coffee table on which stands a vase of pink tulips, a favourite flower of Hockney's.

 The painting is signed and inscribed 'Sir David Webster with tulips Jan 1971 David Hockney'.
 It is executed in acrylic paint on canvas.
 It measures 60+1/8 × 72+5/8 in.